DEREJEGETU/Predicting-Bitcoin-Prices/README.md

 *This project is a final capstone project for Nashville Software School Cohort 1 Data Science bootcamp.*

 ## Introduction
-Cryptocurrencies are known for their high volatility movement.
-They exhibit a random walk movement, which makes prediction difficult like other financial assets.
-Though it is difficult to perfectly predict cryptocurrencies movement, their a high likelihood of identifying the signal and direction of the movement.
-The fast pace of machine learning and AI development is helping for a better prediction of the prices of financial assets including cryptocurrencies.
-However, as far as my knowledge no one has openly declared if they are able to make a quite accurate prediction.
+Cryptocurrencies are known for their high price volatility.
+They exhibit a random walk movement, which makes prediction daily prices difficult, like other financial assets.
+Though it is difficult to perfectly predict cryptocurrencies movement, their is a high likelihood of identifying the signal and direction of the movement.
+The fast pace of machine learning and AI development is helping for a better prediction of financial assets prices including cryptocurrencies.
+As far as my knowledge, to date  no one has openly declared if they  able to make a quite accurate prediction.
 This inspire me to throw my  stone  and to learn from the process.

 ## Research Question
 I have raised two research questions